Federal operation in Kansas City targets violent crime

 The agents in Kansas City have not been guarding any courthouses, but investigating homicides, shootings and violent crime in cooperation with local law enforcement agencies, officials say.

-“Operation LeGend has no relationship whatsoever to protests, marches and demonstrations,” said Don Ledford, spokesman for the U.S. attorney’s office for the western district of Missouri.
+“Operation Legend has no relationship whatsoever to protests, marches and demonstrations,” said Don Ledford, spokesman for the U.S. attorney’s office for the western district of Missouri.
 “That is not their intent, that is not their function.
 There will be no Homeland Security agents as part of this operation.
 These are investigative law enforcement agencies.”

-Federal officials will not say when agents started arriving in Kansas City for Operation LeGend, but it was announced at a news conference in Washington on July 8.
+Federal officials will not say when agents started arriving in Kansas City for Operation Legend, but it was announced at a news conference in Washington on July 8.
 It has already resulted in gun charges against a Kansas City, Missouri, man.

 Kansas City was chosen for the federal operation in part because of an increase in homicides and shootings in recent months, Ledford said.
 Local police statistics show the city has had 106 homicides as of Sunday, up from 79 at this time a year ago.